Lamhita/doctest/docs/task1/architecture/system_components.md

 - Manages onboarding and configuration of partners (providers).
 - Stores partner-specific settings, including:

-  - User roles and feature toggles.
+    - User roles and their associated feature toggles.
     - Branding and operational limits.
-  - Subscription plan availability.
+    - Subscription plans available for different user types.

 - Ensures tenant isolation, preventing one partner’s configuration from affecting another.

 ---